System Configuration API

 import type { DatabaseConfig } from '@keystone-next/types';

-config option configures the database used to store data in your Keystone system.
+The db config option configures the database used to store data in your Keystone system.

-It has a TypeScript type of DatabaseConfig
+It has a TypeScript type of DatabaseConfig.

 Keystone supports the database types PostgreSQL and SQLite.

-These database types are powered by their corresponding Prisma database providers; postgresql
+These database types are powered by their corresponding Prisma database providers; postgresql and sqlite.

-argument, which defines the connection URL for your database.
+All database providers require the url argument, which defines the connection URL for your database.

-object, and lets perform any actions you might need at startup, such as data seeding.
+They also all have an optional onConnect async function, which takes a KeystoneContext object, and lets perform any actions you might need at startup, such as data seeding.

 As well as these common options, each provider supports a number of optional advanced configuration options.